wp-plugins/website-monetization-by-magenet/readme.txt

 3. "Pages options" menu

 == Changelog ==
+= 1.0.15 =
+* Fixed the issue with errors on site after Plugin installation

 = 1.0.14 =
 * Control of the Plugin version
 * Increasing of the Plugin stabilization